Big League (song): Legacy

 "Big League" has been used in a number of forms to honour young Canadian hockey players whose lives were cut short.

 The song has become an enduring part of hockey lore in Canada, particularly for junior hockey teams, whose communities helped build legends and rumours around its origins.
 Some suggested it was based on the life of George Pelawa, an 18-year-old high school hockey right winger from Bemidji, Minnesota.
 He was killed in a car accident months after he was selected 16th overall for the Calgary Flames in 1986.

 Another theory suggested the song was drawn from a separate 1986 accident involving a bus carrying the Swift Current Broncos, which skidded off the road after hitting a patch of black ice.
 Four players were killed in the crash, including Brent Ruff, the younger brother of Buffalo Sabres captain Lindy Ruff.

 Pat Quinn played the song in the Vancouver Canucks dressing room when he was coach, according to Cochrane.
 The Canucks also used the song in a campaign video for player Trevor Linden's candidacy for the Calder Trophy as NHL rookie of the year.

-Samir Kadri, the father of Colorado Avalanche centre Nazem Kadri, has said the song came on the radio as he was driving to the delivery ward, which he considered an omen for his son's future career.
+Samir Kadri, the father of Calgary Flames centre Nazem Kadri, has said the song came on the radio as he was driving to the delivery ward, which he considered an omen for his son's future career.

 "Big League" has also commonly been used in tributes to fallen hockey players.
 It was played at a December 1988 arena memorial service for three players and the coach of a junior hockey team in Alberta who were killed when their car collided with a train near Calgary.
 It was also the team's theme song.

 Cochrane performed an acoustic version of Big League during a televised memorial tribute to Luc Bourdon, the Canucks defenceman who was killed in a motorcycle accident in May 2008.
 Bourdon's family had requested he perform the song before the opening face-off of the Canucks' first home game.

 Canadian singer-songwriter Del Barber recorded a cover of the song for his 2016 hockey themed album The Puck Drops Here.

 In 2018, "Big League" reappeared again as Canadians mourned the deaths of 16 people in Humboldt Broncos bus crash in Saskatchewan.
 A semi-trailer collided with a bus carrying the youth hockey team, injuring 13 others.

 One YouTuber asked Cochrane for permission to use the song in a tribute video to the players.

 Four days after the Humboldt Broncos crash, Cochrane appeared on Canadian sports network TSN to perform an acoustic version of the song before hockey coverage began.
 He updated the lyrics to imply the players were "riding to immortality" and placed an emphasis on the unpredictability of life.
 Eight days later, he released a studio recording of the reworked version as a charity single, with sales proceeds directed to the Humboldt Strong Community Foundation.